ibz/lightning-shell/README.md

 `wesh` is a web shell for the [Umbrel](https://github.com/getumbrel/) personal server.

-Technically it's basically [ttyd](https://github.com/tsl0922/ttyd) packaged for Umbrel plus some additional utilities.
+Technically it's just a Docker container with [ttyd](https://github.com/tsl0922/ttyd) and some additional utilities.

 # Why?